R Plot Function

 .

-In the simplest case, we can pass in a vector and we will get a scatter plot of magnitude vs index.
-But generally, we pass in two vectors and a scatter plot of these points are plotted.
+In the simplest case, we can pass in a vector and get a scatter plot of magnitude vs index.
+But generally, we pass in two vectors, and a scatter plot of these points is plotted.

 For example, the command plot(c(1,2),c(3,5))